Texas nonprofit connects veterans with 100,000 verified resources

 The organization, known as the Warriors Fund, operates five direct-aid programs designed to bypass bureaucratic delays that often leave former service members in crisis.
 Headquartered in Texas, the group maintains a "Veteran Resource Navigator" that covers all 50 states and 11 U.S. territories, including Puerto Rico and Guam.

 The database serves as a "crisis-capable" tool for veterans seeking mental health support, housing, or VA hospital locations.

 One Marine Corps veteran from Fort Worth credited the system with ending a weeks-long struggle to find assistance.
 I spent three weeks calling unlisted numbers to find housing help.
-Warriors Fund connected me to my county veteran officer in 30 seconds," the combat infantry veteran said in a verified testimonial.
-He filed my VA claim that same day.
-He received housing approval within 3 weeks.
+Warriors Fund connected me to my county veteran officer in 30 seconds," the veteran said in a verified testimonial.
+The same veteran filed his VA claim that same day and received housing approval within 3 weeks.

 Program offerings include emergency financial grants of up to $2,000 for veterans facing eviction or utility shutoffs, with funds paid directly to vendors.
 The organization also offers up to $10,000 in interest-free down-payment assistance for home purchases, which veterans can use alongside VA loans.